jeffreyrosenbluth/wassily/src/README.md

 # Wassily

 A library for creating 2d Generative art.
-Wassily accomodates multiple rendering backends.
 Designed for art that can be printed (at large size).